 The adult would begin by playing with a set of Tinkertoys, an assemble-the-pieces-as-you wish Lego precursor.
 In the non-aggressive group, the adult ignored the Bobo doll.
 In the group with the aggressive model, the adult would suddenly drop the Tinkertoys and violently attack the Bobo doll.
 The adult kicked the Bobo doll around the room and repeatedly punched it in the nose before picking up a large wooden mallet and hitting the doll in the head with it.
 These physically aggressive acts were repeated three times, interspersed with verbally aggressive phrases.

 After ten minutes of watching the adult, the child was taken alone to another room that held a large variety of toys.
 After playing with whatever toys they wanted for two minutes, the children were told they were no longer allowed to play with any of them.
 This was done to build the kids’ frustration levels.

 In the final phase, the child was taken to a third room and left alone with an equal number of non-aggressive and aggressive toys, including dart guns, a mallet, and a Bobo doll.
 During the 20 minutes the children were allowed to play in this room, the observers watched from behind a one-way mirror and rated each child’s level of aggression.

 Albert Bandura was the social psychologist who designed the Bobo Doll Experiment

-He worked his way up in the Stanford University Psychology Department to become the department chairman and then Professor Emeritus.
+He worked his way up in the Stanford University Psychology Department to become the department chairman.
 Bandura was awarded the most prestigious scientific award in the United States, the National Medal of Science.

 Bandura worked a lot with children